Why 8 Hours of Sleep May Feel Like 4 to a New Parent

 The Mismatch That Leads to Disrupted Sleep

-One pivotal difference between adults and babies is that adult sleep cycles last 90 minutes while babies keep cycling up and down in just 60.
+One pivotal difference between adults and babies is that adult sleep cycles last 90 minutes while babies keep cycling up and down in less than 60.

 When robbed of NREM sleep, our body and brain haven't been adequately restored and refreshed.
-We wake up feeling tired, and often low energy persists through our entire day.
+New parents often feel like they are in a state of insomnia—we wake up feeling tired—and often low energy persists through our entire day.

 Preventing Disrupted Sleep

-My favorite sleep extender for babies is rumbly white noise.
-It often prevents little outside disturbances (passing planes, ambulances, etc.) or internal irritations (teething pain, stuffy noses, etc.) from fully jarring babies every hour when they enter light sleep.
+My favorite sleep-extender for babies is rumbly white noise.
+It often prevents little outside disturbances (passing planes, ambulances, etc.) or internal irritations (teething pain, stuffy noses, etc.) from fully jarring babies every hour when they enter light sleep, helping disrupt frequent sleep disruptions.

 White noise can also help you sleep, too.
 Who doesn't fall asleep more easily to the light tap of rain on a rooftop?